athomasoriginal/com.betweentwoparens/README.md

   - Behaviour: when incomplete user is directed to the hosted form screen where they can try again
 - Self Referencing Canonical Links
   - Built from `site.url.home.link` and the `permalink` and must set `canonical: true` in your blog template.
+- Images
+  - All images live in the `images` dir and we use passthrough.
+  - SVGs are separate

 ## Project Commands